-Hatcher, a Democrat, was the representative for Missouri's 4th congressional district from 1877 to 1879.
+Hatcher was the representative for Missouri’s 4th congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Dec 1873 to Mar 1879, Hatcher missed 158 of 1,179 roll call votes, which is 13.4%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 |Dec 1876-Mar 1877||125||0||0.0%||0th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information